 - For small marks, you may even be able to use the cloth without any solution.

-Different TVs, Different Methods
+Different TVs Need Different Cleaning Methods

 The instructions above are a general guide for how to clean your television.
 However, all TVs are different, so you should always read the paperwork that came with the device to ensure that you don’t cause any damage.

 For instance, Sony recommends using a combination of mild soap and warm water, while LG recommends not using any solution at all.
+Samsung recommends a dry microfiber cloth, but says you can dampen the cloth with distilled water if necessary to remove tough spots.

-Cleaning Your Computer Monitor
+Tips for Cleaning Your Computer Monitor

 Before you use any cleaning products, turn off and unplug the computer.
 The last thing that you want is to drip water down into the keyboard or the buttons and destroy the electronics within.